Grasslands National Park of Canada

 Report sightings of smoke or flames to the park office or call 911. © Parks Canada

-Be prepared for sudden weather changes and electrical storms.
+Be prepared for sudden weather changes such as strong winds and electrical storms.

 All surface water in the area, including ponds, sloughs, dugouts, dams, creeks and rivers are generally saline and unfit for human consumption.
 Treating water by boiling, filtering or adding iodine may remove some bacteria, but will not help with the salinity.